-MEC owns and operates the Neal South Energy Center (NSEC), which is a single unit, 640 megawatt (MW) coal-fired power plant located near Salix, Iowa.
-CCRs produced at NSEC include fly ash, bottom ash/economizer ash, and waste ash, which are currently utilized for beneficial reuse, or disposed of in the onsite monofill or the monofill at the Neal North Energy Center.
+MidAmerican Energy Company (MEC) owns and operates the Neal North Energy Center (NNEC), which is located near Sergeant Bluff, Iowa.
+Neal North has two retired units, a 164 megawatt (MW) unit (Unit 1), and a 349 MW unit (Unit 2).
+An active, 550 MW unit (Unit 3), remains in service.
+Units 1 and 2 were retired in April 2016.
+Coal combustion residuals produced at NNEC include fly ash, bottom ash/economizer ash, and waste ash, which are currently either utilized for beneficial reuse or disposed of in an onsite impoundment or the onsite monofill.
 In addition to the controls outlined in this report, MEC adheres to controls and Best Management Practices that are required and outlined in site permits and plans.
-MEC also holds subcontractors responsible for controlling fugitive dust.
-Headwaters Resources, Inc. conducts CCR disposal operations and maintenance activities within the site monofill.
+Boral Limited conducts CCR disposal operations and maintenance activities within the site monofill and impoundment.

-MEC is subject to the CCR Rule and as such is subject to compliance with 40 Code of Federal Regulations (CFR) 257.80(c), which discusses the requirements for the annual CCR fugitive dust control report.
-This report, herein, is the Annual Fugitive Dust Control Report for NSEC.
+MEC is subject to the CCR Rule and as such is subject to compliance with 40 (Code of Federal Regulations) CFR 257.80(c), which discusses the requirements for the annual CCR fugitive dust control report.
+This report, herein, is the Annual Fugitive Dust Control Report for NNEC.